Alexander Mackenzie (explorer): Later life and family

+He returned to Canada, where as Sir Mackenzie, he was lionized.
+He was elected to the Legislature of Lower Canada.
+He served as member for Huntingdon County from 1804 to 1808.

 In 1812 Mackenzie, then aged 48, returned to Scotland, where he married 14-year-old Geddes Mackenzie, twin heiress of Avoch.
 They had two sons and a daughter.
 Her grandfather, Captain John Mackenzie of Castle Leod (great-grandson of George Mackenzie, 2nd Earl of Seaforth), purchased the estate of Avoch with money left to him by his first cousin and brother-in-law, Admiral George Geddes Mackenzie.
 Lady Mackenzie's father was a first cousin of the father of George Simpson, Governor of the Hudson's Bay Company.
-The Mackenzies lived between Avoch and London.
-He died in 1820 of Bright's disease, at an age of 56 (his exact date of birth unknown).
+The Mackenzies lived alternately in Avoch and London.

+He died in 1820 of Bright's disease, at about the age of 56 (his date of birth is unknown).
 He is buried at Avoch on the Black Isle.

 Legacy

-The Mackenzie River is named for him, as is Mackenzie Bay, and the municipality of Mackenzie, British Columbia.
+The Mackenzie River and Mount Sir Alexander are named for him, as is Mackenzie Bay, and the municipality of Mackenzie, British Columbia.

 There are a number of schools in Canada named after him, such as Sir Alexander Mackenzie Senior Public School in Toronto, Sir Alexander Mackenzie Elementary School in Vancouver, and Sir Alexander Mackenzie Elementary School in St. Albert.
 Also Sir Alexander Mackenzie School in the Bella Coola Valley, BC.

 He is referenced in the 1981 folk song "Northwest Passage" by Stan Rogers.

 The Alexander Mackenzie rose (Explorer Series), developed in 1985 by Agriculture and Agri-Food Canada, was named in his honour.

 Between 1989 and 1993, the Mackenzie Bicentennial Sea-to-Sea Expeditions of Lakehead University attempted a segmented re-enactment of the journey between Montreal and Bella Coola, British Columbia, but was unable to complete the final overland 350 km Grease Trail when its First Nation owners refused permission.

+The legend of Mackenzie is a running theme in Boundary Waters (2025) by Tristan Hughes.